-Given the small size of the sUASs involved and the restricted sterile environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of UASs to commence immediately.
-Also due to the size of the UASs and the restricted areas in which the relevant sUASs will operate, approval of the application presents no national security issue.
-Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced safety, reduction in environmental impacts, including reduced emissions associated with allowing UASs for movie and television operations, the grant of the requested exemptions is in the public interest.
-Accordingly, the applicant respectfully requests that the FAA grant the requested exemption without delay.
+Given the small size of the sUAS involved, the "electronic fence", the industrial environment in which the sUAS is designed to operate, and the structural "shield" created by an existing obstacle, the Applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of sUAS to commence immediately.
+Also, due to the size of the sUAS and the restricted areas in which the relevant sUAS will operate, approval of the application presents no national security issue.
+Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced workplace personal safety, more frequent infrastructure inspections leading to enhanced industrial maintenance and safety, the grant of the requested exemptions is in the public interest.
+Accordingly, the Applicant respectfully requests that the FAA grant the requested exemption without delay.